Lateshac/web-design-I/Syllabus.md

 ## Textbook & Materials:
 - Notebook (a section devoted to this class only)
-- 2x External Hard Drives or Thumbdrives (of an appropriate size)
+- External Hard Drives or Thumbdrives (of an appropriate size)
+- Two Pocket Folders
 - Sketch Pad
 - There is no specific textbook required.
 - **Students are responsible for backing up their work on multiple devices – No Excuses.**